Samy6767f/Compiler_final/README.md

 **Test the compiler yourself:**
   https://compilerfinal-production-3ccc.up.railway.app/
+(Imp) I am using free hosting service, if the link is not opening , use VPN

 Enter any app description (e.g., *“Build a task manager with projects, tasks, and team member roles”*) and receive a full JSON configuration in ~20‑30 seconds.